rawern/DirectLook/README.md

 ## Developed by

+Philipp Borsutzki
+Bernd Klemm
+Alexander Nawroth
+Sebastian Paul
+Kai-Alexander Schubert
+Ralf Werner

-DirectLook was developed by a small group of 6 students at the University of Applied Science Darmstadt, Germany (Hochschule Darmstadt).
+DirectLook was developed at the University of Applied Science Darmstadt, Germany (Hochschule Darmstadt).

 We are all Computer Science students and we developed this over a time of two semesters.

-Prof. E. Hergenr�ther and Prof. J. Wietzke from our department supported us over this time.
+Prof. E. Hergenroether and Prof. J. Wietzke from our department supported us over this time.

 ## Installation

 After the checkout, there are a few zip files in die dep-folder.
 Just extract these files there and after this are all dependencies usable.

 For connecting to the devices, you have to install OpenNI and SensorKinect, in this order.
 We also serve the working installer in the dep-folder.